ontio/layer2/doc/Layer2_User_Deployment_Guide.md

 Currently, the Layer2 transaction query service needs to be deployed on the same node as the operator service.

-Download and compile the server source code as per the server user guide, please reference [Layer2 server install guide](https://github.com/ontio/layer2/blob/master/server/README.md), and then upload the server, the `config.json` configuration file to the machine where server is to be deployed.
+Download and compile the server source code as per the server user guide.
+Please reference [Layer2 server install guide](https://github.com/ontio/layer2/blob/master/server/README.md).
+After that, upload then upload the server, the `config.json` configuration file to the machine where server is to be deployed.

 Sample server configuration: